Tips To Solve Statements & Assumptions Questions

 1. Employees are likely to be sensitive enough to learn by observing the behavior of their seniors.

 4. Normally bosses are considered as sources of reward and punishment.

 Solution: In the statement, the author tells what higher authority should be the model of Observation & Learning; And not just: reward & Punishment.

-I. Employees are likely to be sensitive enough to learn by observing the behaviour of their seniors ⇒ The author hasn’t mentioned anything about employees learning so this assumption just can’t be correct.
+I. Employees are likely to be sensitive enough to learn by observing the behavior of their seniors ⇒ The author hasn’t mentioned anything about employees learning so this assumption just can’t be correct.

 3. Statement: ‘But, out of X, Y, B and D products, you buy ‘Y’ which alone is based on the latest technology’ –A shop owner tells a customer.